Vilels/planet-interview-challenge/README.md

 1. "php vendor/bin/codecept build" This command builds the classes required to run the tests in the current project installation; this command is only needed for the first time.
 2. "php vendor/bin/codecept run —steps" to run the tests.
 The command "php vendor/bin/codecept run --steps --debug" can be run if we want a more accurate debug analysis.

+### Conclusion

+I was able to make all the tests pass.
+I am with several doubts about the availability of the "CartItem" class, as already mentioned above, in a real-case scenario, I would ensure that my thoughts were correct before making these assumptions.

+The fact that I wasn't familiar with the Smarty template engine and Codeception test framework was not a problem, since they were very intuitive and had good online documentation.